From the left:

 Wild turkey distillary in Kentucky.
 The largest single bourbon distillary.
 The tour costs $10 and the smell is divine.
 The taste the next morning is unexpected.

-From upper left corner, clock-wise.
+From upper left corner, wrapping normally.

 - Toyota Visitor Center, engine display